|

 GAAP, real estate properties are valued at their original purchase price

 less accumulated depreciation.
-As you undoubtedly know, over time, most
+Over time, most

 real property goes up in value, not down.
 So for equity REITs (owners of